gedbe02/Comp-Sci-396/README.md

  <h3> Asymmetrical Bodies </h3>
  The asymmetrical robots are random and asymmetrical.
 Every new link is randomly added independent of any other link (besides checking for overlapping and relationship to parent)
- ...

  <h4> Initalization </h4>
 To create the initial bodies, a link with random dimensions is created and made to be either a sensor (green links) or a nonsenor (blue links).
 Then, one  link of random dimensions is added to the initial link on any of its faces.
-This link can either be a sensor or a nonsensor
+This link can either be a sensor or a nonsensor.
+If another link is chosen to be made, its dimensions will be random and its parent can be the initial link or the second link

  The brain is totally connected, meaning that every motor neuron is connected to every sensor neuron.
 Synapse weights are then randomly generated.